JoseBarbero/CamPype/README.md

 1. Set your own running parameters and tools to run in "workflow_config.py" file.

 1. Default settings are configured for <em>Campylobacter jejuni/coli</em>.
-I you want to use a different bacteria, we recommend you to deactivate the option ```include_cc``` and use abricate for virulence genes searching or use your own database with BLAST instead.
+If you want to use a different bacteria, we recommend you to deactivate the option ```include_cc``` and use abricate for virulence genes searching or use your own database with BLAST instead.

 ## Running the workflow